EGI-Federation/documentation/content/en/users/Rucio/Rucio-Admin/_index.md

 require one or more of the [daemons](https://rucio.readthedocs.io/en/latest/man/daemons.html) to be running in order to take effect.
 For a multi-VO instance, these should be running for all VOs already.
+However, on new VO's joining Rucio some updating of the daemons will be neccessary.
-However if it seems like nothing is happening following a command, it may be worth checking with the Rucio team that the daemons are running as intended.
+If it seems like it is not quite right please contact the Rucio team through [GGUS](https://ggus.eu/?mode=ticket_submit).

 ## Uploading Data